 The cattle trade with Britain petered out by the 1840s, and the popularity of the Galloway dwindled with it.
 Fortunately, the breed was exported to Toronto, Canada, in 1853.
 From there it was introduced to America by Michigan State College in 1866.
 Its innate ability to thrive in the harsh conditions of the northern Great Plains made it a resounding success, and more Galloways were imported from Scotland throughout the 1880s.

 For a time the Galloway vied with the Angus, another new Scottish breed, for popularity as a beef breed.
-From its first home in the upper Midwest, the furry cattle spread westward all the way to Montana.
+From their first home in the upper Midwest, the furry cattle spread westward all the way to Montana.
 More variety was introduced, as well.
 The attractive belted variety of Galloway, which may have come from a cross with the Dutch Belted, was imported to the United States for the first time in 1939 and again in 1951.
 Prior to that another unique color pattern was discovered in a herd in Nebraska, white fur on a black hide.

 The Galloway might have continued to rival the Angus, at least in the more northerly states, for years to come.
 Most breeders, however, decided to focus on show characteristics.
 Disputes and factions arose as fad followed fad.
 The breed’s reputation began to suffer, and the final blow came when two brothers in Missouri imported 1,000 head of cull Galloway cattle and sold them as breeding stock.

 The popularity of the Galloway has been up and down since then as the tug-of-war match continues between show breeders seeking perfect conformation and commodity producers selecting for bigger, faster-growing cattle.
 Most recently the breed has risen in numbers due to interest from hobby farmers.
 Most of the Galloway population seems to be concentrated in the Eastern and Midwestern states, but it has been working its way westward once again.

 The Galloway is primarily a beef breed, and one of the favorites with homesteaders and direct marketers.
 Some belted Galloways, particularly the miniature ones, can be milked.